-\subsubsection{Feature Extraction}
+\subsection{Feature Extraction}

-The critical brain theory suggests that the critical state of the brain promotes feature extraction and transmission.
-We compare the difference in feature extraction of models pruned by our method and GMP.
-In Figure \ref{wv} and Figure \ref{cv}, we show the intra-cluster variance \cite{kiang2001extending} of the features in CIFAR-100 for unstructured pruning and structured pruning, respectively.
-The intra-cluster variance measures the compactness of intra-cluster sample representations \cite{oti2020new}.
-We extract feature maps before the fully connected classifier, and normalize them to eliminate the influence of absolute values.
-Our model achieved lower variances in almost all classes, indicating enhanced compactness in class features.
-This improvement is consistent for both unstructured pruning and structured pruning.
-Furthermore, Figure \ref{ws} and Figure \ref{cs} illustrate the cosine similarity of the means of features for each class between the training and test dataset.
-Our model exhibits higher similarity in feature extraction across almost all classes, leading to a more uniform representation of features between the train and test samples and reducing noise.
+We compare the difference in feature map of models pruned by our method and the baseline.
+Fig. \ref{ic}, \ref{aicw} and \ref{aicc} show the intra-cluster (I-C) variance~\citep{kiang2001extending} of the features in CIFAR100 for unstructured and structured pruning.
+The intra-cluster variance measures the compactness of intra-cluster sample representations~\citep{oti2020new}.
+And it computes the sum of squared distance between cluster samples and the corresponding centroid: